VinPassed

 FTC Used Car Rule (Buyers Guide)

-Federal rule requiring the Buyers Guide on every dealer used car.
-Explains AS IS vs. warranty options and what the sticker means legally.
-Source: 16 C.F.R.
-Part 455.
-Every NC used car dealer is required to display this on any used vehicle for sale.
+Federal rule requiring the Buyers Guide sticker on every dealer used car.
+Explains what the as-is and warranty boxes mean legally.
+Every NC used car dealer must display it on any used vehicle offered for sale.

 NHTSA Recall Check